 Recipe: Provençal salad with herb-spiked lemon vinaigrette

-This colorful, flavorful salad combines vegetables from late summer harvests with the first potatoes and radishes of fall.
-Eggs boost the protein content.
+This colorful, flavorful salad combines vegetables from late summer and early fall.

 Early fall is a time of harvest celebrations throughout southern France – and Northern California, too.
 It’s when a bounty of fresh vegetables are still available before colder months ahead.